cocoa-maemae/vim_config/README.md

 Arrangement 2 types of vim configurations with no plugin and using plugins.

 # Requirements
-Available on any Linux distributions, like Debian, Ubuntu, CentOS, REL, or etc.
+* Available on any Linux distributions, like Debian, Ubuntu, CentOS, REL, or etc.
+* Vim 8.0 or above or NeoVim.

 # Install
 ## no plugin vim configuration